LalithShiyam/QIMP-tools/PANDA/Readme.md

 ![PANDA-workflow](Images/PANDA-workflow.png)

-# Important note
+# Important note: DO IT FIRST!

 For the conditional GANs to work, the frames should have a minimal amount of activity distribution to start with.
 This can be evaluated with the aid of the two functions below.

-  [1] generate_gradient_images.m : generates a 3D gradient images for each PET frame.
+  - genGradImg.m : generates a 3D gradient images for each PET frame.
-  [2] shannon_entropy_fingerprinting.ipynb : calculates the a shannon-entropy fingerprint for each image volume, and identifies the frames that can be used for PANDA training.
+  - shannon_entropy_fingerprinting.ipynb : calculates the a shannon-entropy fingerprint for each gradient image volume, and compares it to the shannon entropy of a reference gradient volume, in our case the gradient image of the late pet frame.
+Finally, the script calculates the absolute difference in shannon entropy of the compared gradient image vs the reference gradient image.
+If the absolute difference is less than 1, then this frame could be successfully used for GAN training.
-      [-]

 # Examples